KDE/digikam-doc/setup_application/miscs_settings.rst

 - **Use the OpenCL hardware acceleration**: this option will enable the GPU accelerations with the faces management, image quality sorting, and auto-tags features.
 This option affect the `OpenCV <https://opencv.org/>`_ engine used in background for the intensive computation on images.
 To see all details about the OpenCV hardware support, go to :menuselection:`Help --> Components Information` menu entry, and :ref:`OpenCV section from the dialog <help_componentsinfo>`.

-- **Fix AMD-GPU video decoding issue**: this option is only available under Windows and must be used only with AMD hardware GPU devices to decode video media.
+- **Fix AMD-GPU video decoding issue**: this option is only available under Windows and must be used only with AMD hardware GPU devices to prevent video media decoding dysfunctions.

 - **Decoding backend to render video**: this option allows to choice the backend used to render video media with the Qt6 version of application.
 Supported backends are: